Minkowski Spacetime and QED from Ontology of Time: Introduction

 In Sec.~\ref{sec_geom} we derive the conditions for the emergence of a geometric space from symplectic dynamics.
 Observables are expectation values of matrix operators and hence spacetime geometry should be representable by a system of basic matrices with certain properties.
 Such matrix systems indeed exist and are known as (representations of) Clifford algebras.

 In Sec.~\ref{sec_structure} we describe symplectic transformations as structure preserving transformations.
-These transformations are isomorph to Lorentz transformations and are the basis for the apparent geometry of spacetime.
+These transformations are isomorphic to Lorentz transformations and are the basis for the apparent geometry of spacetime.
 We explore the meaning of structure defining transformations.

 In Sec.~\ref{sec_clifford} we give a short overview over the basic properties of Clifford algebras in general and especially of $Cl_{N-1,1}(\mathbb{R})$.
-We derive conditions that limit the possible dimensionality of an emergent spacetime.
+We derive conditions that limit the possible dimensionality for an emergent spacetime.
 Further analysis of the properties of these Clifford algebras allows to restrict spacetime to 3+1 dimensions.
 Hence the appropriate algebra is the algebra of the real Dirac matrices.

 In Sec.~\ref{sec_relativity} we describe Lorentz transformations - boosts and rotations - as structure preserving (symplectic) transformations.
 We present an interpretation of the Dirac matrix system called the ``electromechanical equivalence'' (EMEQ).
-Guided by the EMEQ we derive the Lorentz force and Maxwell's equations (MWEQs).
-We give arguments why momentum and energy should be related to spatial- and time-derivatives and finally we scetch the path towards the Dirac equation.
+Guided by the EMEQ we derive the Lorentz force and in Sec.~\ref{sec_method} we derive (Quantum-) electrodynamics.
+We give arguments why momentum and energy should be related to spatial and temporal derivatives and sketch the path towards the Dirac equation, a representation of massive spinors and the describe the significance of CPT-transformations in our approach.